TDarkShadow/iheartnewvegas/readme.md

 - The most popular, by far, is PushTheWinButton's [**JSawyer Ultimate Edition**](https://www.nexusmods.com/newvegas/mods/61592?).
 It is the author's own take on Josh Sawyer's mod, attempting to address inconsistencies and expand the scope of the mod.
 - The newest, least popular but more purist-friendly, is RoyBatty's [**SawyerBatty FNV**](https://www.nexusmods.com/newvegas/mods/76436).
 It is, for all intents and purposes, the "true" ultimate edition of **jsawyer**, as it addresses bugs and inconsistencies, and makes several improvements to the implementation of a number of edits.

 Which one you choose to use is up to you.
 But to answer the question: I prefer **SawyerBatty FNV** solely because, if the original mod was good enough for Josh Sawyer, then it is good enough for me.
+That said, both mods are fully supported by the guide thanks to patches.